project-alice-assistant/HermesLedControl/README.md

 sudo nano /etc/systemd/system/snipsledcontrol.service
 ```

 The default ExecStart command is `ExecStart=/usr/bin/python main.py google 3` which means it will start main.py using google pattern and 3 leds.
 Change to suit your needs.
-As patterns you have the choice between "google", "alexa" and "custom".
+As patterns you have the choice between "**google**", "**alexa**" and "**custom**".

 You want your own pattern?
 Set execStart to "custom" and edit snipsLedControl/ledPatterns/CustomLedPattern.py.
 By default it's a copy of GoogleLedPattern